pods for primates : a catalogue of surfboards in australia since 1900

 Singer shook hands with him on a deal to supply boards for the Victorian market.

-In Noosa in the winter of 1967, Claw Warbrick had been fascinated by one of the Hayden boards that McTavish had built as he edged closer to defIning his new concept.
+In Noosa in the winter of 1967, Claw Warbrick had been fascinated by one of the Hayden boards that McTavish had built as he edged closer to defining his new concept.

 The board was certainly shorter and wider than most, but it was still a standard longboard, a fact that McTavish had attempted to disguise by getting a local artist to design a logo in the drug-haze style of Sydney artist Martin Sharp's Disraeli Gears album cover for the super-group Cream.